the-braveknight/SwiftyNetworking/README.md

 SwiftyNetworking library is a generic networking library written in Swift that provides a protocol-oriented approach to load requests.
 It provides a protocol `Endpoint` to parse networking requests in a generic and type-safe way.

 #### Endpoint Protocol
 Conformance to `Endpoint` protocol is easy and straighforward.
-This is how the protocol looks like:
+This is how the protocol body looks like:
 ```swift
 public protocol Endpoint {
     associatedtype Response